Avaiga/taipy-getting-started/steps/explain_md/step_6_scenario_execution.md

 Remember, a scenario is usually your business problem.
 Different scenarios would represent different solutions to your problem.
 Here, the scenario is influenced by the *max_capacity*, *day* and *number of predictions*.
 With just a couple more lines you could add more pipelines/algorithms.

-When creating your scenario, it will create your pipelines and when you execute it, it will execute them through smart scheduling.
-Taipy knows which tasks to do before which one and will be able to cancel Jobs if a task is repetitive.

 To configure a scenario, you need to use `tp.configure_scenario` and the list of the related pipelines.
 ```python
 # Configure our scenario which is our business problem.
 scenario_cfg = tp.configure_scenario(id="scenario", pipeline_configs=[baseline_pipeline_cfg, ml_pipeline_cfg])
 ```

 The configuration is now complete.
 Now, you can create your scenario and execute it.
+When creating your scenario, Taipy will create your pipelines and when you submit the scenario, it will execute them through smart scheduling.
+Taipy knows which tasks to do before which one and will be able to cancel Jobs if a task is repetitive.

 ```python
 # Create the scenario